Ludvig Öhman: Kalmar FF

 Born in Umeå, Sweden, Öhman played at Sandåkerns SK before joining Kalmar in 2007 and progressed through the ranks of the club's youth system.
 On 20 July 2010, he began his professional career and signed his contract extension with the club, keeping him until 2011. Öhman then made his Kalmar debut in the last game of the season against BK Häcken, but scored an own goal to give the opposition team an equaliser, as they lost 3–1.

-Throughout the 2011 season, however, Öhman didn't make an appearance, as he spent the most of the season, on the substitute bench and his own injury concerns.
+Throughout the 2011 season, however, Öhman didn't make an appearance, as he spent most of the season, on the substitute bench and his own injury concerns.
 As a result, Öhman found his playing time for the club's under–21 team.
 At the end of the season, Öhman signed a two-year contract extension, keeping him until 2013.

 At the start of the 2012 season, Öhman made his first appearance for Kalmar in almost two years, starting the whole game and helped the club keep a clean sheet, in a 1–0 win against GIF Sundsvall in the opening game of the season.
 However in a match against Malmö on 13 April 2012, he suffered an injury and was substituted in the 29th minute, as Kalmar lost 2–0.
 But Öhman made his return to the starting line–up against Örebro on 7 May 2012 and helped the club keep a clean sheet, in a 1–0 win.
 Following this, he found himself, rotating in and out of the starting line–up, which saw him placed on the substitute bench.
 At the end of the 2012 season, Öhman went on to make twenty–one appearances in all competitions.